qiskit-community/povm-toolbox/docs/explanations/projective_measurement.rst

 .. seealso::

-   This content is adapted from the work of T. Dao, *Informationally Complete Generalized Measurements for Estimating Quantum Expectation Values* [Unpublished master's thesis], ETH Zürich (2023).
+   This content is adapted from the work of Timothée Dao; "*Informationally Complete Generalized Measurements for Estimating Quantum Expectation Values*" [Unpublished master's thesis]; ETH Zürich (2023).

 ---------------------------------
 Measurement in an arbitrary basis